 - Heavy late-night meals (although a light snack at bedtime may be helpful)

 - Heavy exercise within six hours of bedtime

-- Thoughts or discussions before bedtime about topics that cause anxiety, anger or frustration
+- Thoughts or discussions before bedtime about topics that cause A feeling of nervousness, worried thoughts and physical distress., anger or frustration

 - Clock watching